Reading these books can deepen understanding of core concepts like gratitude, mindfulness & strengths-based living.

 This article introduces many of our favorite positive psychology books, benefiting those more experienced and new to this fascinating and evolving approach.

-Before you continue, we thought you might like to download our three Positive Psychology Exercises for free.
+Before you continue, we thought you might like to download our five positive psychology tools for free.
 These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

 The following positive psychology book selection will benefit those new to psychology or unfamiliar with positive psychology, mental health professionals, and individuals wishing to build a life of flourishing.